Brian Orser: Skating career

 In the 1984–1985 season, after Hamilton's retirement, Orser was seemingly poised to become the dominant champion.
-However, he had an imperfect worlds, and placed second to Alexander Fadeev, who also had the triple Axel in his repertoire.
+He had an imperfect Worlds, and placed second to Alexander Fadeev, who also had the triple Axel in his repertoire.
 Orser resolved to begin including two Axels, not just one, in his free skate, in order to give himself an advantage over Fadeev.
 He finally won Worlds in 1987.
 At that competition he became the first skater at the World Championships to land two triple Axels in the free skate and three in the same competition.

 Going into the 1988 Olympics, Orser worked with a sports psychologist on visual imagery.
 He and Brian Boitano were thrust into the Battle of the Brians, each being the other's main rival.
 Orser was undefeated in the 1986–1987 season and had not lost a competition since losing to Boitano at the 1986 Worlds.
 At the Olympics, Orser served as the flag-bearer for Canada during the opening ceremonies.
 He placed 3rd in compulsory figures segment of the competition, 1st in the short program, and second in the free skating, winning the silver medal overall.
 Brian Boitano won the gold medal, defeating Orser by 0.10 points.

 He won the silver again at Worlds in 1988, after winning the free skate.
 Orser turned professional following that season.
 He had not placed off a podium at any competition since 1982.
 During his competitive career, he trained at the Mariposa School of Skating, originally located in Orillia, Ontario and was moved to Barrie, Ontario in 1988.
 An arena in Orillia was renamed for Orser in 1984.